axelpale/yamdog/README.md

     // that has some text
     some = code

-To *earmark* a comment block to be included to your docs, begin the block with a line that contains `// name.of.this.module`.
-The earmark line also presents how to access and call the documented feature.
+To *earmark* a comment block to be included in your docs, begin the block with a line that contains `// name.of.this.module`.
+The earmark line also presents the *name* of the block and how to access and call the documented feature.

     // name.of.this.module
     // This comment block will be included
     // to the docs with a title "name.of.this.module" some = code

-To exclude a line in an earmarked comment block, use triple slash `///`.
+A block can have multiple names.
+This way you can document aliases for features.
+Use [aliases decorator](https://axelpale.github.io/yamdog/api#yamdogdecoratorsaliases) to show the alternative names in the docs output.

     // name.of.this.module
+    // name.of.this.book
+    // This block has two names.
+The first one is the primary one. some = code

+To skip a line in an earmarked comment block, use triple slash `///`.

+    // name.of.this.module
     // This line of text is visible in docs.
     /// This line of text is not in docs. some = code

+To skip the whole earmarked comment block, use triple slash on the earmark line.

+    /// name.of.this.module
+    // This block will not be present in the docs. some = code

 Indent with space `' '` or dash `'-'` to create lists.